CalabreseLab/seekr/README.md

 Let's make a small `.csv` file of counts.
 We'll set a couple flags:
-* `--kmer 2` so we only have 16 kmers
+* `--kmer 2` so we only have 16 *k*-mers
 * `--outfile out_counts.csv`.
-This file will contain the log2-transformed z-scores of kmer counts per kb.
+This file will contain the log2-transformed z-scores of *k*-mer counts per kb.

 ```
 $ seekr_kmer_counts example.fa -o out_counts.csv -k 2